 Conclusion: Mailbox Alert Systems

+Our recommendation would be to pick any one dedicated mailbox alarm system listed in this article, as they’re specifically designed to alert you when there’s mail.
 They will notify you by keeping the LED light lit so that you know there is mail even if you didn’t hear the alert whenever it happened.
 Extra precautions are made to protect against liquid and other environmental damage.

-The Z-Wave tilt sensor is very effective in alerting you about your mailbox being opened and closed because the notification will be on your phone until you dismiss it and the fact that you can stick it on the inside door of your mailbox protects it well from the weather.
+The Z-Wave tilt sensor is very effective in alerting you about your mailbox being opened and closed because the notification will be on your phone until you dismiss it, and the fact that you can stick it on the inside door of your mailbox protects it well from the weather.

 Having said this, the other sensors on this list that are originally intended for alerting you when doors and windows are opened also get the job done and normally have smartphone alerts as well since they integrate with your smart home system.